gracelang/summer2016/Documentation-Theme/tutorial/variables/conditionals.md

 an expression that evaluates to true or false (also known as a **boolean** expression), followed by `then` and a section of code that only runs if the boolean expression is true.
 The `else` statement is optional, and is followed by a section that only runs if the expression is false.

+Note that boolean expressions can be used outside of conditionals, just as any other `def` or `var` can
+be used.
+For example, you can declare `var b := false`.

 Feel free to change the value of `spoonSize` in the example program below, and see the results for yourself.